 However, under Article 4 of the General Permitted Development Order56 a local planning authority can apply to the Secretary of State to withdraw specified permitted development rights across a defined area.
 The use of Article 4 directions should not be expansive and therefore if we were to use them to restrict ground floor commercial uses from changing to residential, we must focus them to the most important frontages.
-In reference to Table 12 and 13 and Map 7 we are interested in your views on which centres if any we should investigate for using Article 4 Directions in order to restrict ground floor commercial frontages from being developed to residential under permitted development.
+In reference to Table 12 and 13 and Map 7 we are interested in your views on which centres if any we should investigate for using Article 4 Directions in order to restrict ground floor commercial under permitted development.